Smith president on women, walls and ways forward

 McCartney serves as a director of the American Council on Education and the Consortium on Financing Higher Education.

-About the Northwestern University Provost’s Advisory Council on Women Faculty
+Provost’s Advisory Council on Women Faculty

 While the numbers and percentages of women faculty have risen at Northwestern, significant work remains to increase those numbers and to promote inclusive excellence.
 In addition, the Provost’s Advisory Council on Women Faculty was formed to foster the advancement of women and women-identified faculty.